Artificial Intelligence

 General considerations

-How do I ensure a chatbot actually helps users?
+How do I ensure a chatbot would actually help my users?

-To build actually helpful chatbots (or decide whether you need one), always consider the user and their context: what do they need?
+To build actually helpful chatbots, always consider the user and their context: what do they need?
 Would a chatbot be able to offer the easiest and simplest solutions?

 According to Designnotes, the ideal chatbot query: